tanwar/tmobile/README.md

 4. Rest endpoints are created as per the requirement
 5. A scheduler is created to pick the submitted, failed jobs and perform the required action on them.
 6. Code is documented.
+7. application.yml is not used extensivley but hard coded config can be put up there and used based on profile.
-7. Could not put more time on the testcase as I had a prod issue(app recently went live) and had to call it done from my side.
+8. Could not put more time on the testcase as I had a prod issue(app recently went live) and had to call it done from my side.
 However, updatin and enhancements can be done.

 Assumptions: